gjeltep/app-store-connect-mcp/README.md

 Use with any MCP‑compatible client; the server announces tools and handles calls over stdio.

 ### Generate/update API models
-- Models are generated from Apple’s official OpenAPI spec (fetched on demand).
+- Models are generated from Apple's official OpenAPI spec (fetched on demand).
 - Default source fetched from  [Apple](https://developer.apple.com/sample-code/app-store-connect/app-store-connect-openapi-specification.zip).
 - Override with `APP_STORE_CONNECT_OPENAPI_URL` to point to a local JSON spec.